-CHRISTOPHER HASSETT: Founder and Editor-in-Chief at Riot Material magazine.
-Is a writer, painter, cultural critic and author of the apocalyptic bedtime tale, The Boundary Stone.
+CHRISTOPHER HASSETT: Founder and Editor-in-Chief.
+Christopher Hassett is a writer, painter, cultural critic and author of the apocalyptic bedtime tale, The Boundary Stone.
 Other works can be found at christopherhassett.com

-JOHANNA DRUCKER: Johanna Drucker is an artist, writer, and critic known for her creative work in experimental writing, typography, and artist’s books; she is equally revered for her scholarly work on aesthetics, digital humanities, and the visual forms of knowledge production.
+JOHANNA DRUCKER: Johanna Drucker is Contributing Editor on National Affairs at Riot Material.
+Ms. Drucker is an artist, writer, and critic known for her creative work in experimental writing, typography, and artist’s books; she is equally revered for her scholarly work on aesthetics, digital humanities, and the visual forms of knowledge production.
 Ms. Drucker is the Breslauer Professor of Bibliographical Studies in the Department of Information Studies at UCLA.
 Her new theoretical text, The General Theory of Social Relativity, will be published shortly.

-LORRAINE HEITZMAN: Lorraine is an artist and writer living in Los Angeles.
+LORRAINE HEITZMAN: Lorraine Heitzman is an artist and writer living in Los Angeles.
 She has written about the local arts community for ArtCricketLA and Armseye Magazine and is currently a regular contributor to Art and Cake.
-In addition to exhibiting her art, Lorraine has her own blog, countingknuckles.com, and her art can be seen on her website lorraineheitzman.com
+In addition to exhibiting her art, Ms. Heitzman has her own blog, countingknuckles.com, and her art can be seen on her website lorraineheitzman.com

 PHOEBE HOBAN: Phoebe Hoban has written about culture and the arts for a variety of publications, including The New York Times, New York Magazine, The Wall Street Journal, Vogue, Vanity Fair, GQ, Harper’s Bazaar, ARTnews, and The New York Observer, among others.
 She is the author of three artist biographies: Basquiat: A Quick Killing in Art, (1998), published as an e-book in May, 2016; Alice Neel: The Art of Not Sitting Pretty, (2010) and Lucian Freud: Eyes Wide Open, (2014).

-ARABELLA HUTTER von ARX: Arabella Hutter von Arx is a writer with a background in film and TV production.
+ARABELLA HUTTER von ARX: Arabella Hutter von Arx is Paris and New York City Art Critic for Riot Material magazine.
+Ms. Hutter von Arx is a writer with a background in film and TV production.
 While producing for the BBC, Channel 4, Gaumont, Bravo (Inside the Actors’ Studio) then working as the executive director of IQ, an international organization of producers, she contributed regularly articles for magazines and European newspapers.
 She devotes now all her time to writing, with a particular focus on the arts and on women’s issues.

-DONALD LINDEMAN: Majored in Art History at Colgate University, BA, 1974, and earned his MA in Art History, Columbia University, New York, 1976.
+DONALD LINDEMAN: Donald Lindeman is New York City Art and Opera Critic for Riot Material magazine.
+Mr. Lindeman majored in Art History at Colgate University, BA, 1974, and earned his MA in Art History, Columbia University, New York, 1976.
 From1993 to 2007, he was indexer and then Assistant Editor at Art Index, H.W.
 Wilson Co (metadata since sold to EBSCO).
 His MA thesis was “The Art of Paul Kleein Transition: 1918-1925.”

 CHRISTOPHER MICHNO: Christopher Michno is a Los Angeles area art writer and the Associate Editor of Artillery.
-His work has also appeared in KCET’s Artbound, the LA Weekly, ICON, and numerous other publications.
+Mr. Michno’s work has appeared in KCET’s Artbound, the LA Weekly, ICON, and numerous other publications.
 He is also an editor for DoppelHouse Press, an LA based publisher that specializes in art, architecture and the stories of émigrés.

 KRISTY PUCHKO: Kristy Puchko (@KristyPuchko) is a New York-based film critic and entertainment journalist, her work has appeared in Vanity Fair, IndieWire, Nerdist, and Pajiba (to name a few).
-She’s a co-host for the Sirius XM show It’s Erik Nagel, and has taught a course on film criticism at FIT.
+Ms. Puchko is a regular contributor on the Slashfilmcast, and teaches a course on film criticism at FIT.
 To see more of her work, visit DecadentCriminals.com

-NANCY KAY TURNER: Nancy Kay Turner is an artist, arts writer and educator who has written for ARTWEEK, ARTSCENE and Visions Magazine.
-She fled NewYork for the sun and fun of California and has never looked back.
+NANCY KAY TURNER: Nancy Kay Turner is Los Angeles Art Critic for Riot Material magazine.
+Ms. Turner is an artist, arts writer and educator who has written for ARTWEEK, ARTSCENE and Visions Magazine.
+She fled NewYork for the sun and fun of California and has never looked back..